 Admissions counselor Amanda Marcks explains how scholarships work at Rowan and shares how prospective students can earn more money for college.
+Are you an incoming or continuing Rowan student?
+Check out our other story on scholarships here.

 You’re probably asking yourself, “Why can’t I find a scholarship application for Rowan?!”
 At Rowan, we do not have a separate scholarship application.